 But it didn’t quite work out that way.
 I flew to Sydney bringing all my excess baggage with me.
 I had hoped to wipe the slate clean and begin anew, but all that had changed was a change of scenery.

 I was still frustrated, stressed, and unhappy with myself and my inability to find peace and happiness.

 What I slowly realised was this hardened truth:

 No matter where you go, you can’t run away from yourself.
 You are always there.

 Your problems always follow you, no matter what new job you’ve just secured, or the new relationship you’ve just begun, or the next holiday destination you’ve just landed.

-Every second marriage in Western countries ends in divorce.
+This is also true of your relationships.
+You bring your problems to the new relationship.
+This is evident in the divorce statistics, where every second marriage in Western countries ends in separation or divorce.
 But it’s actually worse for second and third marriages—60% and 73% end in divorce respectively.

-Wherever—or whomever—you run to, you always take your baggage with you.
+Wherever—or whomever—you run to, you always bring your baggage with you.